deartc/Quality-Project-Teresa-Hawkins/README.md

 QA Testing Course 1 - Project Requirements

-To run the project do the following: Clone github.com/deartc/Quality-Project-Teresa-Hawkins
+To run the project do the following: Clone github.com/deartc/Quality-Project-Teresa-Hawkins.
+The following Microsoft Office Suite programs were used:  Word, Powerpoint, Sway, Vizio, and Power Bi.

 2	PowerBi  can be accessed by clicking on the following link.
 The three charts can then be accessed by clicking on the tabs at the top.
 	Category 1: Utilize External Data: